dharmab/skyeye/docs/ADMIN.md

 I don't know much about Windows Server administration.
 If there's a better way to do this please get in touch.

-Download and extract the SkyEye release ZIP from the [releases page](https://github.com/dharmab/skyeye/releases) and extract it.
+Download the SkyEye release ZIP from the [releases page](https://github.com/dharmab/skyeye/releases) and extract it.
 Download the whisper.cpp model from [Hugging Face](https://huggingface.co/ggerganov/whisper.cpp/tree/main) and move it next to `skyeye.exe`.

-Edit `run-skyeye.ps1` to configure SkyEye as desired.
+Edit `config.yaml` to configure SkyEye as desired.

 Open Powershell, change to the SkyEye directory and run the script with `./run-skyeye.ps1`.
 Logs will be saved in the `.log` files in the `logs` directory.
 Remember to regularly compress and/or delete old log files so they don't fill up the disk.